61131/nginx-http-auth-totp/README.md

 Specifies the name of the HTTP cookie to be used for tracking authenticated clients.

-As the validity of the time-based one-time password used for authentication expires (by design), a HTTP cookie is set following successful authentication in order to persist client authentication beyond the TOTP validity window.
+As the validity of the Time-based One-Time Password (TOTP) used for authentication expires (by design), a HTTP cookie is set following successful authentication in order to persist client authentication beyond the TOTP validity window.
 This configuration directives specifies the name to be used when setting this cookie while the expiry period for this cookie may be set using the `auth_totp_expiry` directive.

 ### auth_totp_expiry